 SnoutCounter is a poll aggregation site compiling polling averages on figure approval, favorability, and electoral intent.
-It currently tracks presidential approval (including approval on specific issues), Congressional approval, SCOTUS approval, and generic ballot polling.
+It currently tracks presidential approval (including approval on specific issues) and generic ballot.
+I also plan on using this site to host other poll aggregates, such as predictive models for elections and potentially other statistical modeling projects unrelated to politics.

 Methodology

 - Sample size: Polls with higher sample size are more likely to accurately estimate the population parameter in question, and generally have less uncertainty than polls with smaller sample sizes.
-However, sample sizes are subject to diminishing returns - a poll with a sample size of 5000 won't much more accurate than one with a sample size of 3000.
-I cap sample size at 3000, to avoid polls with particularly large sample sizes from dominating the averages.
+However, sample sizes are subject to diminishing returns - a poll with a sample size of 5000 won't much more accurate than one with a sample size of 5000.
+I cap sample size at 5000, to avoid polls with particularly large sample sizes from dominating the averages.
+For generic ballot polls, I additionally :winsorize the sample sizes to counter the effect of extreme outlier sample sizes on the sample size weight.
 The weight function I use is the square root of the sample size over the square root of the median sample size of all polls in the dataset - this is similar to the function used by :538 for their averages before they shut down.

 - Pollster rating: Not all pollsters are created equal; some are more reliable in producing accurate and precise results than others.
 I use the Silver Bulletin's pollster ratings, specifically the predictive plus-minus, a measure of how accurate a pollster is expected to be, as the input for the pollster rating weight function.
 For predictive plus-minus, lower is better.
-Pollsters with a predictive plus-minus above 0.5 are assigned a flat weight of 0.2, and pollsters without a predictive plus-minus rating from Silver Bulletin are assigned a flat weight of 0.1.
-All other pollsters are assigned a weight according to an exponential function.
+Pollsters with a predictive plus-minus above 1 are assigned a flat weight of 0.2, as are pollsters without a predictive plus-minus rating from Silver Bulletin.
+All other pollsters are assigned a weight according to square root function.

 Updates